 E: How did you travel?

-H: huh
+H: huh?

 M: How did you travel?

 H: How did I travel?
 There wasn’t such a thing as travel.
 With a construction train, now come ___ was already established in Hearst, which it's only 130 miles from Cochran, we had to stay overnight in the in another camp, just open railroads camps